Black-Star-Institute/blackstar.github.io/docs/people/burisch_dan.md

 # Dan Burisch

+> Why won't the aliens save us?
+We have to save ourselves. &mdash; Dan Burisch

 Dr. Danny B. Catselas Burisch, formerly Dan B. Crain.
 Born 1964-02-02.
 Purported whistleblower from Area 51 and claims to be a member of Majestic-12 (MJ-12.)

 # Timeline